Frequently Asked Questions (FAQ)

 + Do you offer a home visit hearing care service?

-Our hearing care service is domiciliary based so we will come to you.
-You can relax in the comfort of your own home and not worry about travel, parking, the weather or mobility issues.
-We only provide a home visit and do not have a premises for clients to visit.
-For further details please visit our home page.
+Yes, our service is entirely home-visit based.
+We come to you, allowing you to relax in the comfort of your own home without worrying about travel, parking, weather, or mobility issues.
+We do not have a physical premises for customers to visit.

 + What area does your home visit hearing care service cover?

-Our home visit hearing care service covers the districts of Bournemouth, Poole, Christchurch, New Milton, Wimborne Minster, Ferndown and Wareham.
-Keeping our service area contained ensures that if you have a problem, we can get to you quickly and easily.
-Please contact us if you live just outside of these areas and we will let you know if we can help.
+Our home visit hearing care service covers Bournemouth, Poole, Christchurch, New Milton, Wimborne Minster, Ferndown, Ringwood, and Wareham.
+By focusing on these local areas, we ensure we can reach you quickly and easily if you need support.
+Please contact us if you live just outside these areas to see if we can help.

 + How much do you charge for initial home visit hearing evaluations and consultations?

-For new clients we charge £83 for a home visit hearing evaluation and consultation.
-We value the service we provide and believe this small charge represents superb value for an initial appointment that can last up to 2 ½ hours.
-If you would benefit from hearing technology, there is absolutely no pressure to proceed with our suggestions.
-We recommend having a loved one, family member or partner with you at your first appointment for support.
+For new customers, we charge £85 for an initial home visit hearing evaluation and consultation.
+We believe this represents superb value for a comprehensive appointment that can last up to 3 hours.
+There is absolutely no pressure to proceed with our suggestions if hearing technology would be beneficial for you.
+We recommend having a loved one or family member with you for support during your first appointment.

 + What days and time do you visit?

 We can schedule your initial home visit appointment between Monday and Thursday.
-The first available appointment is 9:30 am and the last at approximately 2:00 pm.
-Initial evaluations and consultations generally take between 1 ½ - 2 ½ hours.
+The first available appointment is 9:30 am and the last is approximately 2:00 pm.
+Initial evaluations and consultations generally take between 1 ½ - 3 hours.

 + Do you provide hearing test for children or babies?

 Unfortunately, we do not provide hearing evaluations for those under the age of 18.
-We would recommend that you ask your GP for a referral to your local NHS Audiology Service.
-See our ENT page for further details.
+We recommend asking your GP for a referral to your local NHS Audiology Service.

 + Will hearing aids solve all my hearing difficulties?

-+ With so much choice and a range of pricing how do I know what hearing care provider is right for me?
++ How do I know what hearing care provider is right for me?

-If you have been prescribed a hearing aid or have your eyes on a certain model but are only interested in the cheapest product pricing, we may not be the right choice for you.
+Beyond Price: If you are only interested in the cheapest product price, we may not be the right fit.
+Our service offers long-term value.

-Find out more by reading our Why Choose Us page or check out our reviews on Google to see what our clients have to say about our service.
+Find out more by reading our Why You'll Love Key to Hearing page or check our Google reviews to see what our customers say.

 + How much are your hearing aid and care packages?

-At Key to Hearing our hearing aid and care packages start from £1,649 for a single device with fitting, verification, programming, follow-ups and two-years inclusive home visit aftercare and for two devices prices start from £2,199.
-On average our clients who have two hearing devices pay around £3,299.
+Our hearing aid and care packages start from £1,699 for a single device (including fitting, verification, programming, follow-ups, and two years of inclusive home-visit aftercare).
+For two devices, prices start from £2,199.
+On average, our customers who purchase two hearing devices typically pay around £3,299.

 + What can I expect when I choose the services of Key to Hearing?

-Your hearing aids will be programmed and verified using the latest technology (we provide Real Ear Measurements) to make sure they provide optimal performance.
+Optimal Performance: Your hearing aids will be programmed and verified using the latest technology (including Real Ear Measurements) for optimal performance.

-Please see our Why Choose Us page for further information about our service.
+Please see our Why You'll Love Key to Hearing page for further information.

 + How quickly can I be fitted with a hearing aid?